fabianjkrueger/heart_failure_prediction/docs/journal.md

 Now I begin to ideate milestones and a general plan with stages.
 I set the stages/milestones as issues.
 Not complete or comprehensive right now, since the project is going to evolve.

 Main onjective right now: Frame the plan.
 I need to find an interesting research question or project idea to solve and with it a data set allowing to do so.
 I could also go the other way round and look for data sets, then see what I can do with them.
 I want to do data cleaning, visualisations and finally some predictive modelling using Scikit-learn.

+## Data Acquisition
+I decided to use Kaggle's API via the command line to download the data instead of the GUI on its website.
+This saves several steps of moving files and allows for great potential of automation (for example in future projects).
+I wrote a small notebook downloading a stroke prediction data set.
+Whether it is going to be this data set I use or another one still remains to be decided.